SmartGridready/SGrJava/doc/doc/README_blocktransfer.md

 ## SGrModbusDevice code
 The following code snippet shows the cache implementation for the block transfer.
 ```
-// Search the block related to the datapoint withing the cache
+// Search the block related to the data point withing the cache
 CacheRecord<ModbusReaderResponse> mbCacheRecord = myTimeSyncBlockReadCache.get(blockNotificationType);

 ModbusReaderResponse mbResponse;